dinde451/jarr.d1/Jarulfs_Guide.md

 Each monster type has a size associated with it.
 That size is used when selecting monsters for a specific level of the dungeon.
 Maximum total size of all monsters types on a level is 4000.
-Most monsters in the church, for example, have small sizes, and that is the reason why you will see many different monsters on each level.
-Monsters in hell and the Crypt normally have large sizes and thus you will only see two or three different monster types at once.
+Most monsters in the Church, for example, have small sizes, and that is the reason why you will see many different monsters on each level.
+Monsters in Hell and the Crypt normally have large sizes and thus you will only see two or three different monster types at once.
 In the tables below you can find the size of all monster types in the game.
 Note that golems also have a